 Companies need to develop an ambidextrous approach to their content marketing.
 The chart shows how companies can establish a multi-speed content model that combines a continuous flow of short-form commentary and points of view with more strategic thought leadership investments.
 Those strategic pieces might be more challenging to plan now, but brands that invest now to develop longer-term thought leadership will be well positioned to help their clients navigate recovery and their return to growth.

-This article draws on the insights from our latest ebook: The Way Forward.
+This article draws on the insights from our latest ebook: The Way Ahead.

 To find out more about how the crisis is changing the direction of thought leadership, including access to our thought leadership measurement framework and how to apply it within your organisation, download the complete ebook here.